A Tiny Bottle With A LOT Of Information.

 Tactile Warning Labels

 A tactile warning label, compliant with EN ISO 11683, must be clearly displayed on the e-liquid bottle packaging This will need to be applied separately to the main label as there are of course regulations to the size and thickness – and it must remain tactile for the estimated lifespan of the product.

 We do (of course) provide these and it’s not just e-liquid bottles you’ll see them on.
 Any product classed as harmful or potentially-hazardous should bear a tactile warning triangle, so these popular little stickers can be seen pretty much everywhere: But nowhere more so than on trusty bottles of e-liquid.

 Importantly, your labels help to make your product easily identifiable and build an instantly recognisable brand.
 We understand that you’ll likely have a pre-created design that you will want to upload – and you can do this via our online label maker!

-Given the amount of companies producing e liquid in the UK it is imperative that a premium quality image is maintained as well as the quality of the e liquid.
+Given the number of companies producing e-liquid in the UK, it is imperative that a premium quality image is maintained as well as the quality of the e-liquid.
 In many cases, customers will judge a book by its cover and base a sale on the look of the product… Initially at least, then the flavour will dictate a returning client!